THE PLANTAR FASCIITIS HOME PAGE

 You can also search the topic of “tear” by writing that into the search window above this text, to the right, and just below the old fat boy with the fishing pole – oh wait, that’s me.

-NOW we get back to the Plantar Fasciitis Home Page intro: Now that I’m “cured”the backpacking jaunt this August of 2015 in Colorado’s Sangre de Christo mountains.
+NOW we get back to the Plantar Fasciitis Home Page intro: Now that I’m “cured” of plantar fasciitis, hiking the great outdoors pain-free has become a common event, like the backpacking jaunt this August of 2015 in Colorado’s Sangre de Christo mountains.
 The big watershed event of this cure, however, was the backpacking trip in the Flattops Wilderness in 2014.

 August 2014 – Along with my wife and three college girls, I did my first backpacking trip in years — since before plantar fasciitis came along — with 16 miles of hiking in Colorado’s Flattops Wilderness, up to 11,500 feet and around and down.
 I may have stopped for the occasional geezer wheeze while those college girls, all athletic and as tall as I am, sprung up the slopes like deer.
 But I hiked all those miles with a heavy pack, and there was no pain in my heel.